jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 #### Perfect intervals

-The qualities of fourth, fifth, octave, and unison intervals are called "perfect", because the sound waves of the pitches separated by those intervals vibrate together in an overlapping and mathematically simple way.
+The qualities of fourth, fifth, octave, and unison intervals are called "perfect", because the sound waves of the pitches separated by those intervals vibrate together in an overlapping and mathematically elegant way.
 This makes them sound highly consonant.

 #### Major, minor, augmented, and diminished intervals